 If you decide to invest any money you receive from your settlement, you should also be aware of the possible effects of the net investment income tax (NIT).
 You may be subject to NIT requirements if you earn a substantial amount of investment income and your adjusted gross income exceeds certain thresholds.

 Even if you only make investments using non-taxable proceeds from your settlement, the money you earn from those investments is often taxable.
-However, it may be possible to avoid paying taxes on such proceeds if you agree to receive them over a longer period in a structured settlement.
+However, it may be possible to avoid paying taxes on such proceeds if you agree to receive them over a more extended period in a structured settlement.

 How Can I Structure My Settlement Agreement to Reduce My Tax Burden?